A Hostel story

 In 2008, Wombat’s The City Hostel Berlin opened in Germany’s capital – a great, vivid and innovative city and a big step forward for Wombat’s.

 Another three years later, in 2011, Wombat’s opened a third hostel in a prime location in Vienna.
 It was named Wombat’s The City Hostel – Naschmarkt, after the famous food market next to it.

 In 2012, Wombat’s expanded to Budapest, being the first major hostel brand to open a hostel in Eastern Europe.
 On a side note: Wombat’s The City Hostel Budapest is a former 4 star hotel which has been upgraded to an amazing hostel in the heart of the city.

 The next step took Wombat’s across the Channel to London.
 Just 10 minutes’ walk from the epic sights of Tower Bridge and the Tower of London, Wombat’s The City Hostel London went into business in winter 2014.
 Yet another side note: The hostel is located in a house that was initially inaugurated as a seafarer’s hostel in 1865.

 When Westbahnhof ceased to be the main train station in Vienna in 2015, Wombat’s sold ‘The Base’ to the NGO ‘Caritas’.

-After focussing on structural changes within the company and announcing Boris as the new CEO, Marcus and Sascha celebrated the opening of their first hostel in Italy as chairmen.
+After focussing on structural changes within the company and navigating through the Covid-19 Pandemic, Marcus and Sascha will celebrate the opening of their second hostel in Munich on April 28th this year.

-Wombat’s The City Hostel Venice Mestre is the newest addition to the WomFamily, but surely not the end of the WomStory.
+The Wombat’s City Hostel Munich Werksviertel is the newest addition to the WomFamily, but surely not the end of the WomStory.

 Wombat’s The City Hostels

 Why stay at Wombat’s

-More than 300.000 travellers pass through our Wombat’s City Hostels in Budapest, London, Munich, Venice and Vienna every year.
+More than 300.000 travellers pass through our Wombat’s City Hostels in Budapest, London, Munich, and Vienna every year.

 Every one of our hostels sits in the heart of the city so that travellers are right in the thick of things.
 They are conveniently located with easy access to major transport hubs so that travellers don’t spend too much time looking for the right way.
 After all, we wouldn’t want them to miss Happy Hour at the famous WomBars.